How to Choose the Softest Sheets

 What makes some sheets softer than others?
 The type of fabric is, of course, important.
 But just as important is the way the fabric has been made.
 Always read the sheet label when you choose your sheets, paying attention to the following terms.

 To find the softest sheets, it’s best to go for natural fabrics.
-Organic cotton, linen, bamboo, silk, jersey, and flannel are all good choices, each of them offering something different.
+Bamboo, silk, jersey, flannel, linen and organic cotton sheets are all good choices, each of them offering something different.
 (More on fabric later!)

 Thread count refers to the number of threads woven per one square inch of fabric and includes both horizontal (weft) and vertical (warp) threads.
 It’s important to note that thread count is only really relevant for cotton bedding.
 Most people mistakenly think that thread count is the best indicator of quality and softness of sheets.
 However, thread count figures can be misleading.